-Oklahoma is home to nearly 220,000 immigrants.
+Oklahoma is home to more than 220,000 immigrants.
 These new Americans serve as everything from college professors to metalworkers, making them a critical component of Oklahoma’s economic success overall.
 They are also playing a huge role in ensuring that Oklahoma remains a leading innovator in fields like IT support and oil and gas research by filling almost 5,000 STEM jobs.

 In the United States, immigrants are more likely to be working-age than their U.S.-born counterparts.
 This allows them to contribute to the U.S. economy and to entitlement programs as they work and pay taxes.
 This is equally true in Oklahoma, where immigrants are far more likely to be of working age than the U.S.-born population.